PhilipPartsch/Howto-Sphinx/docs/sphinx-needs-basics.rst

    :start-at: needs_layouts = {
    :end-at: }

+It is been used here, to get the edit button on all needs.

 You can set the default layout like we do in `conf.py`

 .. literalinclude:: /conf.py